-Here you will need to input the startup time in the same "DD HH:MM:SS" format.
+Here you will need to input the startup time in the same "DD HH:MM:SS" format, and again the "??" wildcard is not supported here.
+You can use schedule script to do the same and even better.

 7.6 Choose Schedule Script